BrainbirdLab/Poketab-frontend/readme.md

 **Note:** Poketab Messenger is a Progressive Web App (PWA) and does not require any heavy installation.
 It can be accessed on any device and browser that supports web standards.

-Poketab Messenger is perfect for anyone looking for a secure and temporary chat option.
-Give it a try today!

 ## Contribute